geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 It's not really designed for that.

 ##### **Geohot** [[01:08:09](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=4089)]
-I mean, it would require some rethinking to their...
+I mean, it would require some rethinking to their..

 ##### **Geohot** [[01:08:16](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=4096)]
 It's designed for things that look like TPU topologies.